 You will experience pain after your surgery.
 Pain of varying intensity and duration may occur and persist after surgery.
-If you are a chronic pain patient followed by a Pain Therapy Practitioner, you may be asked to see this practitioner pre-operatively to assist you in the management of your pain disorder in the post-operative period.
-Chronic pain may occur very infrequently from nerves becoming trapped in scar tissue or due to tissue stretching.
+If you are a chronic pain patient followed by a Pain Therapy Practitioner, you may be asked to see this practitioner preoperatively to assist you in the management of your pain disorder in the postoperative period.
+Chronic pain may occur very infrequently due to nerves becoming trapped in scar tissue or tissue stretching.

-There are nerve endings that may become involved with healing scars from surgery.
-While there may not be a major nerve injury, the small nerve endings may become too active during the healing period, thus producing a painful or oversensitive area due to the small sensory nerve involved with scar tissue.
-Often, massage and early non-surgical intervention resolves this.
-It is important to discuss post-surgical pain with your surgeon.
+There are nerve endings that may be affected by healing scars from surgery.
+While there may not be a major nerve injury, the small nerve endings may become too active during the healing period, producing a painful or oversensitive area due to the small sensory nerves involved with scar tissue.
+Often, massage and early nonsurgical intervention resolve this.
+It is important to discuss postsurgical pain with your surgeon.